 many will struggle being apart from their sibling if they are not truly

 There are a few states that have enacted Twin Laws, a few with Sponsored Twin Bills, and many that are still awaiting sponsorship.
-If you are a parent, guardian, or relative, of twins or multiples and want to have a voice on this important issue please visit the Twins Law .com home page.
-You can see if your state is affected and find out how to help.
+If you are a parent, guardian, or relative, of twins or multiples and want to have a voice on this important issue please contact your local and state leaders.
+You can find out if your state is affected and learn out how to help.

 Whether you agree with this policy or not, you should still have the final say in regards to your own children.